espocrm/documentation/docs/development/metadata/fields.md

 The field will be available in the list of text filters (in the Entity Manager tool).

+## textFilterForeign

+The field will be available in the list of text filters as a foreign field.

 ## fieldDefs

 Definitions to be set in ORM attribute defs.